Danyairk/hello-world/README.md

 # hello-world

-this is my first repository
+This is my first repository.

+I'm a scientist at the Institute of Solar terrestrial physics in Irkutsk, Russia